noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/directConnect.md

 # Direct Connect

-- Create a dedicated network connection to AWS
+- Create a private and dedicated network connection from on-premise to AWS
-- links your network directly to AWS to deliver consistent, low-latency performance

 ## my thoughts